-- If a given class requires in-person components or requires synchronous lecture attendance, then requests for remote accommodations can be made.
-However, the decision to provide accommodations is entirely at the discretion of the faculty member(s) primarily responsible for teaching the course. - Student Responsibilities: - If remote accommodations are desired, it is the responsibility of the student to make the request and arrangements with the faculty member teaching the course. - If remote accommodations are granted, the student may still be required to attend in-person on essential days (e.g., exams, project presentations, etc.), at the discretion of the instructor(s).
-Given the limited resources of the program, it is the responsibility of the student to make the necessary arrangements to attend required, in-person components for these courses. - If remote accommodations are not granted, it is the responsibility of the student to make the necessary arrangements to attend required synchronous or in-person components of these courses. - In-Person Courses Offered by SBES: Some non-required courses (e.g., Life Science, Math, and Engineering Elective Courses) offered by SBES are NOT taught virtually (i.e., in-person only). - o Expectations: - Remote accommodations are not typically made available for these courses. - Student Responsibilities: - It is the responsibility of the student to make the necessary arrangements to attend the in-person components for these courses. - In-Person Courses Offered by Other Departments: A number of non-required courses (e.g., Life Science, Math, and Engineering Elective Courses) offered by other departments at VT or WFU are NOT taught in virtual format (i.e., in-person only).
+- If remote accommodations are desired, it is the responsibility of the student to make the request and arrangements with the faculty member teaching the course. - If remote accommodations are granted, the student may still be required to attend in-person on essential days (e.g., exams, project presentations, etc.), at the discretion of the instructor(s).
+Given the limited resources of the program, it is the responsibility of the student to make the necessary arrangements to attend required, in-person components for these courses. - If remote accommodations are not granted, it is the responsibility of the student to make the necessary arrangements to attend required synchronous or in-person components of these courses.

+- In-Person Courses Offered by SBES: Some non-required courses (e.g., Life Science, Math, and Engineering Elective Courses) offered by SBES are NOT taught virtually (i.e., in-person only). - Expectations: - Remote accommodations are not typically made available for these courses. - Student Responsibilities: - It is the responsibility of the student to make the necessary arrangements to attend the in-person components for these courses. - In-Person Courses Offered by Other Departments: A number of non-required courses (e.g., Life Science, Math, and Engineering Elective Courses) offered by other departments at VT or WFU are NOT taught in virtual format (i.e., in-person only).
 Remote accommodations will not be made for these courses.